 Filmmaker, and comedian Woody Allen once said: “Eighty percent of success is showing up.”
-That may have been true 37 years ago.
+That might have been true 37 years ago.
 But, today a business cannot run a well-oiled machinery with the mere existence of a stellar team.

-In an age, when business, competition, and even head-hunting takes place at an international scale, an organization is better placed with one enthusiastic, and motivated employee, over five disengaged ones who contribute nothing but wasted resources.
+In an age, when business, competition, and head-hunting becomes an actuality at an international scale, an organization is better placed with one enthusiastic, and motivated employee, over five disengaged ones, who contribute nothing but wasted resources.

-Disengaged employees, in the best case scenario, result in high turnovers, or worse, continue to stay on, costing the business in several direct and indirect ways.
-An underperformer can impact the overall morale of your entire team, especially if they have to make up for the mistakes on the one person who couldn’t perform.
+Disengaged employees result in high staff turnovers, or worse, continue to stay on, costing the business in several direct and indirect ways.
+An underperformer can impact the overall morale of a team.
+This is especially true if they have to make up for the mistakes of the one person who couldn’t perform.
 The reason for this, is a decline in employee engagement.

-Beyond affecting immediate co-workers also, low employ- ee engagement has other financial ramifications.
-According to the Gallup organization’s American Workplace: 2010-2012 report, the cost for keeping actively disengaged workers over a five-year peri- od was approximately $300 billion in lost productivity and employee performance.
-Additionally, in 2012, a study by Robert Half international found that supervisors spent over 17% of their time – nearly one day in a week just overseeing poorly performing employees.
-Clearly, corporate organizations are in a bleak situation as far as employee engagement is concerned.
-A Tower-Watson study concluded that only about 15 percent of employees were fully (actively) engaged; 65-70 percent of employees were moderately engaged, while 15 percent were totally disengaged.
+According to the Gallup organization’s American Workplace: 2010-2012 report, the cost for keeping actively disengaged workers over a five-year period was approximately $300 billion in lost productivity and employee performance.
+Additionally, in 2012, a study by Robert Half international found that supervisors spent over 17% of their time.
+This equals to nearly one day in a week just overseeing poorly performing employees.
+In crisp words, corporate organizations are in a bleak situation as far as employee engagement is concerned.

 - Relationship with immediate coworkers & supervisor